13 Great Places to Host a Bridal or Baby Shower in NYC

-Got something big to celebrate?
-Whether you’re toasting your BFF’s upcoming wedding or helping your sister get ready to become a mom, you’ll need a unique space suited to hosting an intimate daytime affair (assuming your closet-size living room doesn’t cut it).
-Fortunately, NYC has plenty: Here are some of our absolute favorite private and semiprivate venues for your dream shower.
+Whether you’re celebrating your best friend’s upcoming wedding or helping your sister get ready to become a mother, you’ll need a unique space and some great food to host a memorable daytime affair (assuming your closet-size living room doesn’t cut it).
+Fortunately, the city has plenty of options: Here are some of our absolute favorite private and semi-private venues for the perfect baby shower or bridal shower in NYC.

 If your ideal shower includes bottomless mimosas and brunch alfresco, it doesn’t get better than this Greenpoint mainstay.
 Walk through the restaurant adorned with library-style bookshelves and lipstick-red booths to the shady back patio and you’ll probably forget you’re in Brooklyn entirely.
 Some highlights of the Italian-leaning brunch menu are the refreshing salmon tartare with watermelon radish and cucumber sauce and the PB&J French toast garnished with berry jam and almond butter.